SceneVariables

 default:

-This setting specifies the filename of a Lua script that will be executed after every checkpoint file is written.
+Specifies the filename of a Lua script that will be executed after every checkpoint file is written.
 The script will run concurrently with the ongoing MCRT threads.
 For more information, refer to the documentation for MoonRay-provided Lua variables accessible within the script.

 checkpoint_quality_steps